unibo-spe/spe-slides/content/02-kotlin/_index.md

 ## Extension members and implicit receivers

-When extensions are defined as members, there are multiple *implicit recevers*:
+When extensions are defined as members, there are multiple *implicit receivers*:
 1. **dispatch receiver**: the `object` or instance of the `class` in which the extension is declared
 2. **extension receiver** the instance of the *receiver type* of the extension is called